philc/book-notes/four thousand weeks - oliver burkeman.md

   * "Freedom, sometimes, is to be found not in achieving greater sovereignty over your own schedule but in allowing yourself to be constrained by the rhythms of community -- participating in forms of social life where you *don't* get to decide exactly what you do or when you do it."
-  * Parkinson's law applies to the whole sum of of what we deem important.
+  * Parkinson's law applies to the whole sum of what we deem important.
     * "The other exasperating issue is that if you succeed in fitting more in, you'll find the goalposts start to shift: more things will begin to seem important, meaningful, or obligatory."
   * "As I make hundreds of smaller choices throughout the day, I'm building a life -- but at one and the same